apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Logout

 Control various settings related to CAS logout functionality.
+To learn more about this topic, [please review this guide](Logout-Single-Signout.html).

 ```properties
 # cas.logout.followServiceRedirects=false
 ```

 ## Single Logout

+To learn more about this topic, [please review this guide](Logout-Single-Signout.html).

 ```properties
 # cas.slo.disabled=false